 This website, for example, is built with open source technologies.
 The content management system that I used to build the site is ClassicPress, which is built using PHP (an open source web scripting language) and MariaDB, an open source alternative to the MySQL database server.
 The theme and some of the plugins used for the site were built by me, and I have control over them, delivering new versions from GitHub – and open source community code-sharing site.
 Then the whole site has to be served from an Internet Server.
 I pay for this service, and it is always possible that the company may turn against Christian content.
 But I keep a backup of the site on my own storage, so I could move the site to a new Internet Server if necessary.

 One of the biggest problem areas for Christians today has to be social media.
 The big players here are Facebook (which also owns Instagram and Whatsapp), Twitter, and Google (which owns YouTube).
-It is useful for me to maintain a presence on Facebook, but, as I suggested, it will soon not be possible for Christians to use this platform without censorship.
-So, here are the alternatives that I am using.
+Social Media is very important these days, so I have put together an entire page about it.
+Click on the header above, or click here.

 The most important web tool is the browser that you use.
 On that browser, you are presumably going to use a search engine.
 Finally, some people, myself included, still find it useful to have an email client.